 There’s a sense of defiance to Hannah Acfield’s new record, her debut solo long-player, No Light Without Shade.
 There’s a sense of power, of fluidity, of almost endless space.

-It’s an album that, firstly, does indeed showcase her voice, a voice that resonates across the record, boldly powerful and confident, rich with emotion, able to punch when needed, pull back when a softer touch is required.
+No Light Without Shade is the vehicle then, with which Acfield is able to showcase this voice – a voice that resonates across the record, boldly powerful and confident, rich with emotion, able to punch when needed, pull back when a softer touch is required.

 The record translates into the live arena too, Acfield a seasoned, warm and engaging performer, able to charm audiences with this voice, with her songs, her very presence on stage.

 This is, for Hannah Acfield, a new phase of her musical life, the importance of which cannot be underestimated; No Light Without Shade sets her talent free.